gjr80/weewx-gw1000/README.md

         $ PYTHONPATH=/usr/share/weewx python -m user.gw1000 --test-service

+    **Note:** Whilst the driver may be run independently of WeeWX the driver still requires WeeWX and it's dependencies be installed.
+Consequently, if WeeWX 4.0.0 or later is installed the driver must be run under the same Python version as WeeWX uses.
+This may be different to the Python version invoked by the command 'python'.
+This means that on some systems 'python' in the above commands may need to be changed to 'python2' or 'python3'.

     **Note:** If necessary you can specify the GW1000 IP address and port using the *--ip-address* and *--port* command line options.
 Refer to the GW1000 driver help using *--help* for further information.

     You should observe loop packets being emitted on a regular basis.
 Some, but not necessarily all, loop packets should include GW1000 data.
 Once finished press *ctrl-c* to exit.